Dozoretz National Institute for Mathematics and Applied Sciences (DNIMAS)

 CSC 420 Database Principles and Design (3 Credits)

 An introductory course emphasizing the basic concepts and principles of database systems.
-Topics include introduction to database systems and databases, different system models, basic systems and language support for database systems; relational modes, r
+Topics include an introduction to database systems and databases, different database system models, basic system and language support for database systems, relational modes, relational algebra, introduction to relational database design as well as overview of common database system issues.

 CSC 422 Database Implementation (3 Credits)